harness/developer-hub/release-notes/continuous-delivery.md

     ValuesManifest:
     spec:
     StoreType: Custom
-  All the value files were not getting fetched.
+  All the value files were not being fetched.
 To prevent this, we have added a condition to address this use case.
-- OpenShift Parameters setting does not support Harness File Store (CDS-49249)
+- OpenShift Parameters setting does not support Harness File Store.
+(CDS-49249)

-  Enabled Harness File Sore for **OpenShift Parameters**.
+  Enabled the Harness File Store for **OpenShift Parameters**.
-- When creating an OpenShift template with Harness File Store a default param file with an empty string is created.
+- When creating an OpenShift template with the Harness File Store, a default param file with an empty string is created.
 (CDS-49248)

-  We have now set the default value of param paths as and empty array which will ensure an empty value is not set for param paths if no value is provided.
+  We have now set the default value of param paths as an empty array that will ensure an empty value is not set for param paths if no value is provided.
 - In the **Kustomize Folder Path**, the **Add** button is not required as there can be only one folder.
 (CDS-49245)

-  The **Kustomize Folder Path** now only accepts one folder path. **Add** button is removed.
+  The **Kustomize Folder Path** now only accepts one folder path.
+The **Add** button was removed.
-- Different artifacts with the same buildId are not considered in services listed in the Environments dashboard (CDS-49189)
+- Different artifacts with the same buildId are not considered in services listed in the Environments dashboard.
+(CDS-49189)

-  Earlier, only buildId was used to group instances in the Environments dashboard.When a user deployed a service with same buildId but different artifact paths, either of artifact paths would be present in the hover over buildId.
+  Earlier, only buildId was used to group instances in the Environments dashboard.
+When a user deployed a service with the same buildId but different artifact paths, either of the artifact paths would be present in the hover over buildId.
-  Now we perform grouping on displayName (artifact path + buildId) so that there are different entries for different artifacts even if they have same buildId.
+  Now we perform grouping on displayName (artifact path + buildId) so that there are different entries for different artifacts even if they have the same buildId.

   | First artifact  | Second artifact   |
   |-------------- | -------------- |